-- Both the equipment and the line should be considered energized. - Move the equipment away from the line if you can do so safely. - Stay on the equipment until utility workers notify you it is safe to exit. - Warn others to stay away from the line and anything it is touching; also, the ground nearby may be energized. - Have someone call 911 immediately. - If you must exit the equipment due to fire or other imminent danger: - Do NOT touch the equipment and the ground at the same time.
+- Both the equipment and the line should be considered energized. - Move the equipment away from the line if you can do so safely. - Stay on the equipment until electric utility workers notify you it is safe to exit. - Warn others to stay away.
+Individuals on the ground in contact with or near equipment can be seriously injured or killed. - Have someone call 911 immediately. - If you must exit the equipment due to fire or other imminent danger: - Do NOT touch the equipment and the ground at the same time.
 Jump clear, and land with your feet together. - Then shuffle at least 30 feet away, keeping your feet close together and on the ground at all times. - Do not return to the equipment.